ParkerGits/tends/README.md

 I was still struggling to imagine how this website would operate, so I hopped onto Figma to visualize each component.
 This step was very helpful for me in the process of figuring out what pieces to prioritize.

 After getting an idea about the general layout and style of my project, I started a new project, installed and configured Next.js, Tailwind, and TypeScript, and began to develop the necessary components.
-It is worth noting that, because I am grow comfortable with TypeScript, I have configured it with the `strict` and `strictNullChecks` settings.
+It is worth noting that, because I aim to grow comfortable with TypeScript, I have configured it with the `strict` and `strictNullChecks` settings.

 I started out by styling a basic container for all the tends, then I moved to styling the basic quantity tend.
 I only used CSS Grid and Flexbox for positioning, and I am thrilled with the results.
 In fact, I am convinced that there is little need for any forms of layout.
 Furthermore, I was able to quickly and easily implement Grid, Flexbox, and responsive design with Tailwind.